 Having two coolers is an essential tip if you want a perfect camping trip and also want your fresh foods to stay fresh while also having cold drinks.

 For obvious reasons, the cooler keeping your drinks is likely to experience heavier traffic due to regular opening and closing.
 Because of this, cold air is lost while at the same time warm air gets in.
 The warm air getting in might end up melting the ice, so be careful not to open the cooler unnecessarily.

 In short, having two coolers ensures that the food cooler is used only when necessary, while you refresh your glasses when you wish.
 It’s a win-win scenario!

-4. Prepare Meals Beforehand
+4. Prepare and Freeze Meals Before you travel

-Preparing your meals/food in advance can turn out to be god-send as this will also ensure that your food is kept for longer.
+Preparing your meals/food in advance can turn out to be a godsend as this will also ensure that your food is kept for longer.
 With that being said, always ensure that you properly reheat your food before eating.
 Frozen meals should also be placed at the cooler’s bottom.
 It goes without saying that perishable food should be eaten early on your camping trip to avoid unnecessary wastage of food.

 When my wife and I go camping, she will prepare some small hand meals that can be put in our cooler and then quickly heated using our camping cooking equipment.
 One she especially likes is a mixed vegetable noodle jar which we add hot water and have a delicious meal.
 Other favorites of ours are cold pasta salads, banana bread even homemade chili con carne.

 5. Use Dry Ice Packs